telerik/blazor-docs/knowledge-base/grid-merge-cells.md

 title: Merge Cells in the grid
 description: How to Merge Cells across rows in the grid.
 type: how-to
-page_title: Grid Custom Edit Form
+page_title: Merge cells and rows in the grid
 slug: grid-kb-merge-cells
 position:
 tags: